Regulations (Standards - 29 CFR) - Table of Contents|

 Any intermodal container found to be unsafe shall be identified as such, promptly removed from service and repaired before being returned to service.

 Vertical tandem lifts.
 The following requirements apply to operations involving the lifting of two or more intermodal containers by the top container (vertical tandem lifts or VTLs).
+These requirements do not apply to operations involving the lifting of two or more interconnected platform containers

 Each employee involved in VTL operations shall be trained and competent in the safety-related work practices, safety procedures, and other requirements in this section that pertain to their respective job assignments.